UK breast cancer charity · World Aid Network

 Breast Cancer Awareness Month

-October is the world's biggest breast cancer awareness moment — observed in the UK, United States and more than 150 countries.
+October is Britain’s biggest breast cancer awareness moment — observed across the UK and more than 150 countries worldwide.
 Our Screen One More campaign turns pink-ribbon attention into funded screening: pledge at least one complete exam (£25) for a woman who has never had a mammogram.

-Pair your pledge with the 31-Day TLC Challenge — daily Touch–Look–Check using NHS and ACS-aligned guidance — and share #ScreenOneMore to inspire others.
+Pair your pledge with the 31-Day TLC Challenge — daily Touch–Look–Check using NHS guidance — and share #ScreenOneMore to inspire others.

 October